jfromaniello/joseoncodecom/_posts/2012-05-31-node-dot-js-and-the-beauty-of-working-on-a-platform-that-embrace-opensource.markdown

 ---
 layout: post
-title: "node.js and the beauty of working on a platform that embrace opensource"
+title: "node.js and the beauty of working on a platform that embraces opensource"
 date: 2012-05-31 08:06
 tags:
 - node
 - javascript
 ---

-In will show in this article one of the most beautiful things of working in node.js and how it node.js embraces and encourage opensource the right way.
+In will show in this article one of the most beautiful things of working in node.js and how it node.js embraces opensource the right way.

 I have been working full time in a project using node.js for [Tellago Studios](http://www.tellagostudios.com/), I have read a lot of posts about node.js being cancer, why don't using node.js, why javascripts callbacks sucks for async workflows and so on, and even if I agree with some things at some point there are things in node.js done right, things to applaud and things to learn from it.
 This article is about something to applaud and learn from it.